TromboneScott/Oscars/README.txt

   c.
 Open responses spreadsheet
   d.
 Select File/Share/Publish to web
   e.
 Choose Link = Form Responses 1 (the tab name) and Embed = Comma-separated values (.csv)
   f.
-Check box for "Automatically rebulish when changes are made"
+Check box for "Automatically republish when changes are made"
   g.
 Click "Publish"
   h.
 Copy the URL it generates and paste it as the only line in the file: ResponsesURL.txt